MariusTanase/MariusTanase/README.md

 # Hi there 👋, I'm Marius Tanase!

 I'm a web developer currently mastering the MERN stack and always eager to learn new things in the field.

-## 🔗 Connect with me:

-You can also reach me via email at marius_tanase@outlook.com
+Seeking Junior roles in MERN stack.

 ## My Latest Projects